dgroomes/javascript-playground/README.md

 ## `console/`

-Example scripts that print to the console.
+Print dynamic content to the console with `readline` and DraftLog.

 See the README in [console/](console/).